Travelling to Finland

 The certificate requirement is in force until further notice.
 We will update any new information on this page.

 As a certificate of a negative coronavirus (covid-19) test result, or an already healed coronavirus infection, we accept a document issued by trusted health care practitioner.
-It is strongly recommended that the certificate is in English, however, we can also accept certificates in French, German, Spanish, Russian, Italian, Estonian or Swedish if you start your Finnair journey from these countries.
+It is strongly recommended that the certificate is in English, however, we can also accept certificates in French, German, Spanish, Russian, Italian, Estonian or Swedish if you start your Finnair journey from these countries or from a country in which one of these is an official language (e.g. French in Belgium).
 Other languages than the previously mentioned eight, are not accepted, as the Finnish Health Authorities must be able to understand the certificate on arrival in Helsinki.
 Certificates in Finnish cannot be accepted when travelling to Finland from abroad, as the check-in/gate agent will not be able to understand the text.

 The certificate can be either in printed or digital format.
-A printed test-certificate issued by HUS (the Helsinki hospital district) and an SMS or a screenshot from Omakanta healthcare system are also accepted, as long as they include the required information listed below and the information is provided in English.
-Please note that if you continue your journey from Finland to a third country, that requires a pre-travel coronavirus test, the certificate must be in the language accepted by that country (English is normally the safest language).
-The test may be required to be taken at a later time, too, than with the Finnair requirement.
+A printed test-certificate issued by HUS (the Helsinki hospital district) and an SMS or a screenshot from Omakanta healthcare system are also accepted, as long as they are still valid and include the required information listed below and the information is provided in English.
+Please note that if you continue your journey from Finland to a third country, that requires a pre-travel coronavirus test, the certificate must be in the format and language accepted by that country (English is normally the safest language).
+Other countries may also require the test to be taken closer to the time of travel than in Finnair’s requirement.

 - We accept the following coronavirus tests: